KevenJAntenor/NetFileXfer/README.md

 You have access to the `test_xfer` program.
 The main test transfers a file and verifies that the received file is identical for different combinations of block size and file sizes.
 It also checks for any file descriptor leaks.

 ## Benchmarks
 A benchmark suite is provided.
 It measures transfer speed as a function of block size.
 Run it before making your archive for submission with the command `make runbench`.
-How does the block size affect speed and why?
-What is the most advantageous block size?

 ## Compilation and Execution Instructions